 This is 46 acres of ancient woodland and organic pasture on Dartmoor National Park, South Devon.
 We like to engage the community in caring for the land and host occasional events and activities.

 This is a magical place on the southern edge of Dartmoor.
 Ecologically diverse, beautiful, and close to South Brent & Totnes.
 On site are 3 barns, a small workshop, sawmill, a willow osier and produce for weaving willow, a sauna, lakes, and plenty of land to connect with.

-Normally the host family (me, my wife, & 2 young boys) live a few miles away in a house, whilst volunteers stay out on the land in caravans (or tents when a big team) who look after the place day-to-day.
-During the build the family aims to be more involved on site.
+The host family (me, my wife, 2 young boys & a newborn baby girl) live a few miles away in a house, whilst volunteers stay out on the land in caravans (or tents when a big team) who look after the place day-to-day.

 Volunteers need to be responsible and willing to undertake agreed tasks safely and sensibly without supervision.
 We have a morning meeting each week to get things started where your input is highly valued.

 Although we have connected to the grid with power in the barns, we are still a fairly low-impact set-up so you will need to be happy living in a simple way using solar power & spring water.
 It's not for the faint hearted and very close to nature.

-I provide food which together we cook in the field kitchen - you let me know what you need for the weekly shop.
+I provide food which together the team cooks in the kitchen - you let me know what you need for the weekly shop.
 This will be a mix of organic and non organic things.

 Every day we need to care for the chickens and ducks, and care for the little veg patch in the sun-garden.

 Depending how long you stay you will probably experience everything it takes to fell and extract a tree, and help throughout the process.
 It is demanding and you will need to be fit, enthusiastic and responsible.
 If you can drive or use a chainsaw this is very helpful (you need a valid licence to be insured).
 Interest in eco-building and woodwork is very important during this time of barn-building.